ryan3738/hilton-assessment-ryan/README.md

    1. Match the design
       - A designer has provided a comp on how this app should look (see design.png)
-        - To match the design you may need to use different fields that are retuned from teh openweathermap API.
+        - To match the design you may need to use different fields that are retuned from the openweathermap API.
 For example, the weather condition three digit code can be [mapped to the icons here](https://openweathermap.org/weather-conditions)
       - Tailwindcss is installed and configured for you
    2. Improve web accessibility
       - Ensure that clicking on the label "Weather Search" puts focus into the text-input.